SABS-R3/scientific-computing/hugo_site/content/unit_4_optimisation/02-line-search-methods.md

 Unlike the steepest descent, Newtons method has a natural step length $\alpha \approx 1$, which is suitable for a wide variety of problems and can quickly cross areas of low gradient.
-Natually, since the algorithm is based on a *second-order* approximation of the function $f$, it works better if this approximation is reasonably accurate.
+Naturally, since the algorithm is based on a *second-order* approximation of the function $f$, it works better if this approximation is reasonably accurate.

 Newtons method can be used as long as the inverse of the second derivative of the